Fortune-Ndlovu/ActivityTracker/README.md

 The session object stores the user input by property value, I pushed the session object into the sessions array.
 Now the sessions array has the session object that has each individual variable that stores the users input value.

-Also inside the anonymous function is another anonymous function for removing individual rows that we will mention is stage 2
+Also inside the anonymous function is another anonymous function for removing individual rows that I will mention is stage 2

-Lastly we are calling a generateTable function.
+Lastly I am calling a generateTable function.

 #### Stage 2
 I created a generateTable function that is being assigned an object.
+Within this object I am tageting theTableBody and inserting new table rows using a for loop.
+The for loop is adding a new row into the end of theTableBody one row at a time, this new row is based on the last session object in side the sessions array.

+The for loop  works by:
+Inserting a new row at the end of theTableBody, inside the new row we create 4 cells counting form 0, each individual cell is assigned the user input from the last session object inside the sessions array.
+The 4th cell just includes a delete button which is used to delete the current row.

+#### Stage 3